 file.
 Next, let’s determine how to handle notifications we’ve received in the React Native app.

-To handle received notifications, first we need to have an event listener that will be called every time the user taps on a notification.
+To handle received notifications, we first need to have an event listener that will be called every time the user taps on a notification.
+Let’s add an event listener inside of our AppNavigator

-function that takes in the notification object:
+function that takes in the Notifications

 const AppNavigator = () => { const responseListener = useRef(); useEffect(() => { registerForPushNotificationsAsync() .then(token => expoPushTokensApi.register(token)); // Works when app is foregrounded, backgrounded, or killed responseListener.current = Notifications.addNotificationResponseReceivedListener(response => { console.log('--- notification tapped ---'); console.log(response); console.log('------'); }); // Unsubscribe from events return () => { Notifications.removeNotificationSubscription(responseListener.current); }; }, []); // ---- // ----

-The Expo notifications package offers a listener to detect incoming notification events if the application is foregrounded.
+package offers a listener to detect incoming notification events if the application is foregrounded.
 The following code snippet logs a particular notification object once your foregrounded app receives a notification via the Expo push notifications system:

 // ---- // ---- Notifications.setNotificationHandler({ handleNotification: async () => ({ shouldShowAlert: true }), }); const AppNavigator = () => { const notificationListener = useRef(); useEffect(() => { registerForPushNotificationsAsync() .then(token => expoPushTokensApi.register(token)); notificationListener.current = Notifications.addNotificationReceivedListener(notification => { console.log('--- notification received ---'); console.log(notification); console.log('------'); }); // Unsubscribe from events return () => { Notifications.removeNotificationSubscription(notificationListener.current); }; }, []); // ---- // ----